qubic/integration/Partners/tx-based-use-case.md

 If the network gets a breaking update, the epoch transition may take a few minutes.
 Expect between 11:59 to 13:00 UTC a delay for transactions.

 ## General Examples

+> The Go examples use the [go-node-connector](https://github.com/qubic/go-node-connector) library.

 ### Generating a Seed
 A seed is the private key in Qubic.
 Based on the seed, you can create the public address (id).